MF-Satti/Khoji/README.md

 ## Purpose
 - ** As of now the purpose of this project is to serve as a proof of concept and showcase interoperability between SwiftUI and AppKit**

+## Distribution

+This alpha release is provided as is, no DMG file.
+To use Khoji on your macOS:

+- **1:** Clone the repo.

+- **2:** Launch Khoji from your Xcode, no external dependencies.

 ## Features